Notes On Supermanifolds and Integration

 The vector fields $v_1\dots |\dots \nu_n$ span a subbundle $V_{m|n}$ of the tangent bundle $TM$.
 Reversing the statistics gives a subbundle ${\Pi} V_{m|n}$ of ${\Pi} TM$.
 The integral in (\ref{ormo}) is an integral over ${\Pi} V_{m|n}$, but it is not quite true that the integral $\sigma(v_1\dots|\dots\nu_m)$ depends on the chosen vector fields only via the subspace they generate.
 If we replace $v_1\dots|\dots \nu_n$ by another collection of vector fields $v'_1\dots|\dots \nu'_n$ that span the same subspace, with

-for some linear transformation $W$ of ${\Pi} V_{m|n}$, then we can compensate for this in (\ref{ormo}) by redefining the integration variables $u^1\dots| \dots \eta^n$ by a dual linear transformation, but this will change the integration measure by a factor $\Ber(W)$.
+for some linear automorphism $W$ of ${\Pi} V_{m|n}$, then we can compensate for this in (\ref{ormo}) by redefining the integration variables $u^1\dots| \dots \eta^n$ by a dual linear automorphism, but this will change the integration measure by a factor $\Ber(W)$.
 So we get

 A special case of this is that $m|n$ equals the dimension $p|q$ of $M$.
 In this case, $v_1\dots|\dots \eta_n$ is a basis of the tangent space to $M$.
 A function depending on such a basis and obeying (\ref{zormon}) is a section of $\Ber(M)$, as explained in section \ref{relevance}.
 The integral in (\ref{nodexo}) is simply an integral over the fibers of ${\Pi} TM\to M$, and what we have arrived at is an operation already described in section \ref{dirred}: the map from functions on ${\Pi} TM$ to sections of $\Ber(M)$, by integrating over the fibers of ${\Pi} TM$.